Embraceable You (film): Plot

-A getaway car, leaving the scene of a murder, strikes and injures a woman.
-Afterward, the driver visits her in the hospital.
+The film opens with a montage of New York's buildings and skyline before an announcer states "Warner Brothers presents."

 In New York City, after gambler Sig Kelch shoots a crooked poker player, the getaway car driven by Eddie Novoc strikes Marie Willens.
 Although Eddie is shaken by the big accident, Kelch insists that he keep driving.
 Later, a concerned Eddie visits Marie at the hospital, pretending to be a friend of her brother.

 Police detective Ferris becomes interested in Marie's visitor after she tells him that she has no brother.
 Then Dr. Wirth discovers that Marie has an inoperable, fatal aneurism caused by the accident.
 Because nothing can be done for Marie, Wirth decides not to tell her that she is going to die.
 When she learns she is to be released from the hospital, a distraught Marie tells Ferris that she has lost her job and is locked out of her apartment.
 The next time Eddie visits Marie, Wirth tells him about her condition.
 Outside the hospital, Ferris informs him that, although he cannot prove it, he knows that Eddie was driving the car that hit Marie and orders him to take care of her until she dies.
 After failing to get the necessary money from Kelch, Eddie sells his car in order to rent Marie an apartment.
 Marie is delighted with her new home and calls her friend Libby to ask for help finding a job.
 Libby's agent, Matt Hethron, agrees to see Marie, but while demonstrating her specialty, a tap dance, she collapses.